Chelsea Buns are your festive, colorful cinnamon rolls with all the delightful add-ons like raisins, pecans and cherries.

 Whatever it is, it is far from plain and ordinary.
 These Chelsea buns are truly special treats.

-How to Make Chelsea Buns
+How to Make Chelsea Buns?

-- Use the remaining flour to dust a working surface.
+Use the remaining flour to dust a working surface.
 Turn the dough over and knead for 8-12 minutes until the dough is smooth and has lost a lot of its stickiness.
-You will end up with a dough that is slightly tacky and elastic.
+You can dust the surface and your hands as needed.

 How to Knead?

-Using the heels of your palms, push the dough downwards and away from you, as if you are trying to flatten it.
+- Using the heels of your palms, push the dough downwards and away from you, as if you are trying to flatten it.
 Fold it over itself and repeat the pushing motion, then fold again.
-Repeat the process.Ā If necessary, add a little bit of flour as you knead to help with the stickiness.
-The goal is to knead until the dough is smooth and only slightly tacky.

 And here it is!
 That sweet, brown sugar topping is totally heaven to me.
 Each bun is a complete treat of sweetness, decadence and crunch.
 All the special things around and inside a soft, delicious bread.